 If candidates assume the role is more suited for the opposite gender, you might be missing out on qualified candidates.
-The best way to avoid this common mistake is to avoid words that are typically understood to be coded for a male or female audience.
+The best way to avoid this common mistake is to avoid words that are typically understood to be coded for a male or female audience, even if they merely hint at gendered stereotypes.
 Below are some common variations of gender-coded words.

 Avoid Gender Bias

-According to a Hewlett Packard Internal Report, women will typically only apply for a job if they meet 100% of the qualifications.
-To avoid unconscious gender bias deterring women from applying to your jobs, consider eliminating requirements that are not essential.
+According to a Hewlett Packard Internal Report, women will typically only apply for a job if they meet 100 percent of the qualifications.
+To avoid unconscious gender bias deterring women from applying to your job, consider eliminating requirements that are not essential.
 If the position is one where training can easily be provided, don’t ask for experience on software.
 Generalize areas where transferable skills are okay, and clearly outline which qualifications are required and which are preferred.

 Eliminate Racial Bias

-Like gender bias, racial bias can be implicit, and oftentimes is unknowingly perpetuated by recruitment professionals.
-But some careful attention to words and phrases used can help eliminate implicit and explicit bias.
+Like gender bias, racial bias can be implicit, and oftentimes is unknowingly perpetuated by recruitment professionals who otherwise recognize the importance of inclusive job descriptions.
+By paying careful attention to words and phrases, you can help eliminate implicit and explicit bias in your job posting.
 Here are some suggestions:

 - Never mention race or national origin.